Carroll County begins machine recount of presidential election as runoff registration deadline looms

-The machine recount is being conducted at the Carroll County elections office, 423 College St, through Wednesday, according to a notice on the county website.

 This is the third count done by elections officials in the month since Election Day on Nov.
 3. The first statewide count had President-elect Joe Biden capturing the state by 14,000 votes.
-The second narrowed Biden’s lead to 12,670 after some counties found missing ballots among the five million cast across Georgia.
+The second narrowed Biden’s lead to 12,670 after some counties — including Douglas — found missing ballots among the five million cast across Georgia.

-County officials finished a hand recount of the 54,474 presidential ballots cast in the weeks after the election.
-President Donald Trump carried the county with 68.76% of the votes cast in the presidential election.
+Carroll County elections officials had already conducted a hand recount of the of the 54,474 presidential ballots cast in Carroll, which President Donald Trump carried with 68.76% of the votes cast.

 The recount did not change the results that had already been certified by county elections officials, county spokesperson Ashley Hulsey told the Times-Georgian.

+In Douglas County, the recount of the 69,097 presidential ballots found that Biden carried Douglas with 61.95% of the votes cast in the presidential election to President Donald Trump’s 36.83%.

-Trump requested a third count last weekend, which he is entitled to do because his margin is less than 0.5%.
-But instead of another hand recount, Carroll County Elections Supervisor Greg Rigby and his staff are scanning the presidential ballots using machines.
+Trump requested the third count last weekend, which he is entitled to do because his margin in the state was less than 0.5%.
+But instead of another hand recount, elections officials in both counties are scanning the presidential ballots using machines.

 However, the secretary of state’s office does not believe this recount will change the outcome of the presidential election in Georgia.
 Secretary of State Brad Raffensperger and Gov. Brian Kemp certified the results on Nov.
 20 after the hand recount upheld the results.